PavelZa/DemoRepository/README.md

 # DemoRepository

-Hi ,
-Here's the homework on the OOP.
+Hi , here's the homework on the OOP.